 Measure and Adjust According to Data

 Knowing what to track and how to track is crucial to determining the effectiveness of your efforts.
-How else will you be able to determine the results of any new initiative objectively?
-Once you collect meaningful data, you will then be able to identify critical areas of the sales process in need of tweaking.
+How else can you objectively determine the results of any new initiative?
+Once you collect meaningful data, you will be able to identify critical areas of the sales process that need tweaking.
 You will also be able to determine whether your team is making the best use of its limited time.
 Here are some Sales Key Performance Indicators (KPIs) to consider tracking:

 Whether you’re growing your team from 1 to 2 reps or 50 to 100, make sure you are implementing the above steps to keep your team effective and thriving as the team grows.